gustaflindqvist/jquery-form-validator-rails/README.md

 See [CHANGELOG.md](CHANGELOG.md) in this repository for detailed changes.

 ## Contributing makes this repo happy!

+Working on to make Jquery Form Validator to work with Rails default errors.
+So please just hop in and help out! :smile:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)